koelslaw/documentation/topics/vmware/README.md

 - write the image to drive:
 `sudo dd bs=8M if=path/to/esxi.iso of=/dev/disk#`

 If this is done on a Mac, you could get a popup once the operation is complete asking you to `Initialize, Ignore, Eject` the disk.
-You want to `Ignore` or `Eject`. `Initialize` will add a partition to it that will allow Mac to read the disk, and make it unbootable.
+You want to `Ignore` or `Eject`. `Initialize` will add a partition to it that will allow Mac to read the disk and make it unbootable.
 ![](../../images/mac-initialize-ignore-eject.png)

 ### Via GUI